 Despite the meaning of the word sounds scary, this “forest aroma”, a unique woody scent, can be expected to repel insects, bacteria, moreover, provides various health benefits for humans.

 ・Calm down brain activity

-When you walk in the woods, don’t you feel being relaxed and refreshed, do you?
+When you take a walk in the woods, don’t you feel is relaxed and refreshed?

 *Coniferous trees aka Conifers are often called evergreens, and their names are associated with trees that have needles rather than wide, flat leaves.

 Now you got the idea of the relationship between Hinoki cypress and Phetoncide, let’s dive into the details of Hinoki cypress benefits.

 Hinoki has many essential oil components that have insect repellent and bactericidal effects.